 - A look of contrived dishevelment

-The Rainbow Gathering is an annual meeting of like minded individuals with a Bohemian bent that reject capitalism and materialism and embrace utopian ideals, the creative life, environmentalism, and diversity.
+The Rainbow Gathering: An annual meeting of like-minded individuals who reject capitalism and materialism and embrace utopian ideals, the creative life, environmentalism, and diversity.

-The Hippie Movement of the late 1960s incorporated Bohemian ideals.
-Centered on creativity of life and dress, hippie style included elements of historic costume, ethnic dress, and a rejection of mainstream life.
-In the clip from the Monterey Pop Festival of 1967, Country Joe and the Fish perform to a crowd dressed in classic hippie style.
+The Hippie Movement of the Late 1960s: Centered on the creativity of life and dress, hippie style included elements of historic costume and a rejection of mainstream life.

-Greenwich Village, New York or The Village was a gathering place for impoverished artists and writers in the 20th century, a haven for the creative community as a distinctive minority group.
+Greenwich Village, New York or The Village: A modern gathering place for impoverished artists and writers, and a haven for the creative community as a distinctive minority group.

-La Boheme and the Musical Rent - The musical Rent is based on Puccini's opera La Boheme.
-The story revolves around a group of artists living the Bohemian life and their struggles with poverty and disease.
+La Boheme and the Musical Rent: The musical Rent is based on Puccini's opera La Boheme.
+The story revolves around a group of artists and their struggles with poverty and disease.

-Dorelia McNeill was a model for the artists Gwen and Augustus John in the late 19th and early 20th centuries.
-Augustus and Dorelia lived a nomadic life in a caravan while he painted her in long, loose skirts and scarves as they lived in a personal Bohemian utopia.
+Dorelia McNeill: Dorelia was a model for the artists Gwen and Augustus John in the late 19th and early 20th centuries.
+Augustus painted her in long, loose skirts and scarves as they lived in their personal utopia.